^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In recent years, the term "acute coronary syndrome (ACS)."
-The acute coronary syndrome includes acute variants of IHD: unstable angina (NS) and myocardial infarction (MI).
-Since unstable angina and myocardial infarction are not distinguishable at the clinic, at the first examination of the patient, after ECG recording, one of two diagnoses is established.
+In recent years, the term "acute coronary syndrome (ACS)" has become widespread.
+Acute coronary syndrome includes acute variants of coronary heart disease: unstable angina (UA) and myocardial infarction (MI).
+Since unstable angina and myocardial infarction are not distinguishable clinically, one of two diagnoses is established during the first examination of the patient, after recording an ECG.

-Acute coronary syndrome serves as a preliminary diagnosis, allowing the doctor to determine the order and urgency of diagnostic and therapeutic measures.
-The main purpose of introducing this concept is the need to apply active treatment methods (thrombolytic therapy) until the final diagnosis is restored (the presence or absence of large-focal myocardial infarction).
+Acute coronary syndrome serves as a preliminary diagnosis, allowing the physician to determine the order and urgency of diagnostic and therapeutic measures.
+The main purpose of introducing this concept is the need to use active treatment methods (thrombolytic therapy) until the final diagnosis is restored (the presence or absence of a large-focal myocardial infarction).

 The final diagnosis of a specific variant of acute coronary syndrome is always retrospective.
-In the first case, myocardial infarction with Q wave is very likely, in the second case, unstable angina or development of myocardial infarction without Q wave is more likely.
-The division of acute coronary syndrome into two options is primarily necessary for an early onset of targeted therapeutic measures: in acute coronary syndrome with elevation the ST segment shows the appointment of thrombolytics, and in acute coronary syndrome without ST elevation, thrombolytics are not shown.
-It should be noted that in the process of examining patients, a “non-ischemic” diagnosis can be identified, for example, pulmonary embolism, myocarditis, aortic dissection, neurocirculatory dystonia, or even extracardiac pathology, for example, acute diseases of the abdominal cavity.
+In the first case, the development of myocardial infarction with a Q wave is very likely, in the second case, unstable angina or the development of myocardial infarction without a Q wave are more likely.
+Subdivision of acute coronary syndrome into two variants is primarily necessary for the early initiation of targeted treatment measures: in acute coronary syndrome with ST segment elevation, thrombolytics are indicated, and in acute coronary syndrome without ST elevation, thrombolytics are not indicated.
+It should be noted that during the examination of patients, a "non-ischemic" diagnosis may be revealed, for example, pulmonary embolism, myocarditis, aortic dissection, neurocirculatory dystonia, or even extracardiac pathology, for example, acute abdominal diseases.

 What causes acute coronary syndrome?

-The immediate cause of the development of acute coronary syndrome is acute myocardial ischemia, which arises due to the disparity between the supply of oxygen and the need for it in the myocardium.
-The morphological basis of this discrepancy is most often atherosclerotic lesion of the coronary arteries with rupture or splitting of the atherosclerotic plaque, the formation of a thrombus and an increase in platelet aggregation in the coronary artery.
+The immediate cause of acute coronary syndrome is acute myocardial ischemia, which occurs due to a discrepancy between the supply of oxygen to the myocardium and its need for it.
+The morphological basis of this discrepancy is most often an atherosclerotic lesion of the coronary arteries with a rupture or splitting of the atherosclerotic plaque, thrombus formation and increased platelet aggregation in the coronary artery.

-It is thrombotic processes at the site of a defect in the surface of an atherosclerotic plaque of the coronary artery that serves as the morphological basis for all types of acute coronary syndrome.
+It is the thrombotic processes at the site of the defect in the surface of the atherosclerotic plaque of the coronary artery that serve as the morphological basis for all types of acute coronary syndrome.

-The development of one or another variant of the acute form of coronary heart disease is determined mainly by the degree, duration and the associated structure of the thrombotic narrowing of the coronary artery.
-So, at the stage of unstable angina, the thrombus is predominantly platelet - “white”.
-At the stage of myocardial infarction, it is more fibrin - “red”.
+The development of one or another variant of acute ischemic heart disease is determined mainly by the degree, duration and associated structure of thrombotic stenosis of the coronary artery.
+Thus, at the stage of unstable angina, the thrombus is predominantly platelet - "white".
+At the stage of myocardial infarction, it is mostly fibrinous - "red".

-Such conditions as arterial hypertension, tachyarrhythmia, hyperthermia, hyperthyroidism, intoxication, anemia, etc. Lead to an increase in heart demand for oxygen and a decrease in oxygen supply, which can provoke or aggravate the existing myocardial ischemia.
+Conditions such as arterial hypertension, tachyarrhythmia, hyperthermia, hyperthyroidism, intoxication, anemia, etc. lead to an increase in the heart's need for oxygen and a decrease in oxygen supply, which can provoke or aggravate existing myocardial ischemia.

-The main causes of acute reduction of coronary perfusion are spasm of the coronary vessels, a thrombotic process against the background of stenotic sclerosis of the coronary arteries and damage to atherosclerotic plaque, intima detachment and hemorrhage into the plaque.
-Cardiomyocytes switch from aerobic to anaerobic metabolic pathway.
-There is an accumulation of anaerobic metabolism products, which activates the peripheral pain receptors of the C7-Th4 segments in the spinal cord.
-Pain develops, initiating the release of catecholamines.
-There is tachycardia, shortening the time of diastolic filling of the left ventricle, and even more increasing myocardial need for oxygen.
+The main causes of acute decrease in coronary perfusion are coronary vessel spasm, thrombotic process against the background of stenosing sclerosis of the coronary arteries and damage to the atherosclerotic plaque, intimal detachment and hemorrhage into the plaque.
+Cardiomyocytes switch from aerobic to anaerobic metabolism.
+There is an accumulation of anaerobic metabolism products, which activates peripheral pain receptors of the C7-Th4 segments in the spinal cord.
+Pain syndrome develops, initiating the release of catecholamines.
+Tachycardia occurs, shortening the time of diastolic filling of the left ventricle, and further increasing the myocardial oxygen demand.
 As a result, myocardial ischemia worsens.

-Further deterioration of the coronary circulation is associated with a local violation of the contractile function of the myocardium and dilatation of the left ventricle.
+Further deterioration of coronary circulation is associated with local impairment of myocardial contractile function and dilation of the left ventricle.

-Approximately in 4-6 hours from the moment of development of myocardial ischemia, a zone of necrosis of the heart muscle is formed, corresponding to the blood supply zone of the affected vessel.
-Until this point occurs, the viability of cardiomyocytes may be restored, provided coronary blood flow is restored.
+Approximately 4-6 hours after the development of myocardial ischemia, a zone of cardiac muscle necrosis is formed, corresponding to the blood supply zone of the affected vessel.
+Before this moment, provided that coronary blood flow is restored, it is possible to restore the viability of cardiomyocytes.

 How does acute coronary syndrome develop?

-Acute coronary syndrome begins with inflammation and rupture of a “vulnerable” plaque.
-At inflammation, activation of macrophages, monocytes and T-lymphocytes, production of inflammatory cytokines and secretion of proteolytic enzymes are observed.
-The reflection of this process is an increase in acute coronary inflammation (acute phase reactants), for example, C-reactive protein, amyloid A, and interleukin-6, in acute coronary syndrome.
-As a result, the plaque capsule is damaged, followed by rupture.
-The idea of the pathogenesis of acute coronary syndrome can be represented as the following sequence of changes:
+Acute coronary syndrome begins with inflammation and rupture of a "vulnerable" plaque.
+During inflammation, activation of macrophages, monocytes and T-lymphocytes, production of inflammatory cytokines and secretion of proteolytic enzymes are observed.
+This process is reflected in an increase in the level of acute phase inflammation markers (acute phase reactants) in acute coronary syndrome, for example, C-reactive protein, amyloid A, interleukin-6.
+As a result, damage to the plaque capsule occurs with subsequent rupture.
+The concept of the pathogenesis of acute coronary syndrome can be presented in the form of the following sequence of changes:

 • inflammation of the "vulnerable" plaque